The inline Keyword in C and C++. Inlining and Linking

 Conclusion

-• In C/C++, inline suggests the compiler inline a function but cannot force it.
+suggests the compiler inline a function but cannot force it. - In C/C++,

-• In C/C++, inline alters the linking of a function but the linkage stays external.
+alters the linking of a function but the linkage stays external. - In C++,

-• Define inline specified function in header, but create a declaration in one .c file which includes the respective header.
-So that the linker can find the symbol definition once some invokes are not actually inlined.
+specified function in header, but create a declaration in one .c file which includes the respective header.
+So that the linker can find the symbol definition in case some invokes are not actually inlined.